 Forking a GitHub repository allows you to have your copy of the upstream repository in your account.
 But why would we need to fork a repository developed by someone else?

-GitHub is a platform that was developed to provide a space for developers around the world to contribute to each other’s projects and create more reliable software.
+GitHub is a platform developed to provide a space for developers worldwide to contribute to each other’s projects and create more reliable software.
 It is understandable that no one would want to see hundreds of changes made without their consent on the original repository, so the concept of forking a repository comes into play.
-Forking a repository creates a copy of the original where you can make the changes you want without affecting the main project.
+Forking a repository creates a copy of the original where you can make changes without affecting the main project.

 We are doing the Git Fork mainly for two reasons and is: